nnhubbard/matrix-upload/README.md

 Preview
 ---

 Preview the Standard Page and you should see the upload button.
-Click this and then you can select multiple image files (holding down shift) and upload them!
+Click this and then you can select multiple files (holding down shift) and upload them!